Read in English only

 The chances are that your diet is probably sub-optimal nowadays, to say the least.
 With the amount of work people have piled on top of them on a daily basis, it’s easy to get lazy and just eat some fast food without having to cook anything at home, and we understand that, we’ve all been there.
 Despite that, something has to get done, and it might be easier than you think to get started.

 Another thing which a large portion of the society no longer indulges in.
 We’ve gotten too comfortable, and without having to hunt for our food or go out of our way to pick berries off some dangerous cliff faces, we’ve gotten rather complacent about our amount of movement.
-From the office chair to sitting on the tube, to sitting in front of the TV at home, we don’t do anything too physically intensive, unless you happen to work in a field which requires you to.
+From the office wheelchair to sitting on the tube, to sitting in front of the TV at home, we don’t do anything too physically intensive, unless you happen to work in a field which requires you to.
 Make it a personal goal to finally start using that long-wasted gym membership this year, and get back in shape.
 It will fix you and your state of mind right up.